Early Generation Bengals

 G2 female to domestic or SBT Bengal male

 G3 kittens are generally much closer in personality to the fully domestic SBT Bengals, but it depends on the individual breeding and how the kittens are raised.
 Some may have a wild or shy streak or take a little more time to warm up to strangers, particularly if they are raised by their G2 mothers and not well-socialized with people.
 But most G3s can be excellent pets.
+So far the G3 kittens we have raised here have been very friendly even with visitors.
 I would not recommend a G3 for a person or family that travelled a lot and would also not recommend a G3 for a home with young children.
 A G3 would most likely do well in a home with older children or teens who are able to fully understand and respect that a G3 may not tolerate as much attention handling as a regular cat.
 (As always, children's interactions with pets should be supervised as closely as necessary to ensure safety of both children and pets.)
 Our first litter of G3s has been raised since the age of 7 days old by one of our SBT females that had a same-age litter.
-They are just as friendly with us as their SBT half-siblings, however they are slightly more wary of new situations (such as vet visits).
+Our second G3 litter was bottle-raised since we did not have a foster mom at that time.
 We plan to hand-raise or foster-raise all our G3 babies born to Sashi because she herself does not want to be around people.
 Some G3s can be raised by their mother and still be socialized with people and be good pets.
 It depends on the personality and people-friendliness of the mother.
 As with F1 and G2, it is important to check the laws in your area to make sure you can legally have a G3.

 SBT = Stud book traditional, fully domestic Bengal